reidac/vectorization/docs/notes.md

 them all together.

-There's Intel compiler [documentation][10] about how to use intrinsics, which looks compliated, and in particular, the loading and storing seems oddly complicated, it reflects the weirdness of having to copy arrays in OpenCL.
+There's Intel compiler [documentation][10] about how to use intrinsics, which looks complicated, and in particular, the loading and storing seems oddly complicated, it reflects the weirdness of having to copy arrays in OpenCL.